 How to Purchase Plants:

 Come visit us at the farm!
-We do not ship plants.
+We do not ship plants and we do not take orders.
 We carry a very large selection of unique plants and varieties, each in relatively small quantity.
 This makes pre-ordering difficult—we prefer for customers to come browse in person.
 However many of our customers drive over an hour to reach us, so please don’t hesitate to message us, call us or email us to make sure we have what you’re looking for in stock or to schedule an appointment if you can’t make it on a regular open hours day.
+You can purchase gift certificates at our Square online store to be redeemed here at the farm.

 Exceptions to the no shipping rule: in season we will ship scionwood, comfrey root cuttings, and tubers such as sunchokes.